Sreeja-Macha/AdvStats-ConjointAnalysis/README.md

 ### Overview

 The Conjoint Analysis project applies statistical techniques to determine how consumers value different features of TV products.
-The project outputs include partworths, attribute importance, and market simulations to inform optimal product design and pricing strategy.
+It includes configurations for Sony and Sharp, alongside the "Own Design" scenario, offering insights into consumer preferences and competitive dynamics within the TV product landscape.
+Project outputs include partworths, attribute importance, and market simulations to inform optimal product design and pricing.

 ### Components